hslmith/vpc-ta-lab-202208/README.md

 ## Navigate to VPC
 1. Click top left hamburger menu
 2. Scroll down to **VPC Infrastructure**
-3. Click the Pin next to VPC Infrastructure to pin the menu otion to the top.
+3. Click the Pin next to VPC Infrastructure to pin the menu option to the top.
 4. Choose **Overview** within the **VPC Infrastructure** menu.
 This will take you into the VPC landing page.